Which Radio Control Plane Should I Buy

 If you are looking for a flying wing you need to decide how big of a wing you want to fly.
 Locally the Grim Reaper is very popular first flying wing with a 3530-1700 kv motor, 7x6 prop, standard sized servos, (I also use the Corona MG238 servos) 40 amp ESC and 2200-4000 mA lipo battery.
 The air speed with this set up is from about 20-80 mph.
 It is bigger so it is easier to see and a not so sensitive to the controls as the 40" wing class.

 We do sell a lot of 40" wings.
 I personally have at least 10 of this size of plane flying.
 In this group I recommend you start with the Assassin or the Rebel S-16% with a 2812-1534 motor on it with a 7x6 prop and 25+ amp ESC and MG90 servos.
 I fly with 3S batteries 1300 mA.
-Pulse battery brand is my favorite.
 These planes are the toughest planes you can buy and can take a lot of abuse.
 Airspeed is from about 20 mph to 75 mph and that speed is what makes them a good intermediate level sport plane that is a lot of fun.
 These are very durable and fun to fly EPP wings.

 Notice that the recommended motor, ESC and radio set up for the Albatross that flies 10-30 mph is the same for the Assassin and Rebel that fly at 20-75 mph.